 Traditionally among many northern hemisphere indigenous peoples, the days around what we now call, August 1st, was the signal that summer was coming to or at an end.
 How did the ancestors know when was “August 1st”?.
 Probably by the alignment of the stars in the sky.
 Or the timing of the Perseids meteor showers.
 The Perseids happen every year around August 12th

-It is 90 days, from the autumnal equinox to the winter solstice.
+It is 89 days and 20 hours from the autumnal equinox to the winter solstice.

 Blog Posts on How Autumn Works